Seas the day! Did you decide or even contemplated doing a destination wedding instead?

 Your destination wedding planner should provide you and your guests the best experience and the best vendors.
 You should also ask your wedding planner for the best makeup artist and hairstylist in the town if you can not afford to take yours with you.

 Choosing to work with a professional wedding planner opens you up to more connections and a network of other professionals that you could’ve otherwise not come upon on your own.
-Since the wedding planner has already worked with most of the vendors for other destination weddings, there will be a level of confidence on your end that it has been done before.
+Since the wedding planner has already worked with most vendors for other destination weddings, there will be a level of confidence on your end that it has been done before.
 They know the ins and outs of your destination wedding location.

 5. Send invitations sooner